NWBY/blog/building-this-site/part-01.md

 Route 53 from Amazon Web Services is a cloud based Domain Name System (DNS).
 It allows us to manage the Nameservers for our site with ease, it's very fast and cheap.

 Thats all for the first post in this tutorial series.
 In the next part of this series I will move onto building the site.

-Check out the next post below.
-You can also find all the posts on this site in this [repo on my GitHub profile](https://github.com/NWBY/blog).